Facilities, Equipment, and Other Resources

 Founded in 1893, the University of Montana (UM) is an affiliation of four institutions around the state: the flagship campus in Missoula, University of Montana Western located in Dillon, Montana Tech of the University of Montana in Butte, and Helena College of the University of Montana.

+UM has a top-tier Carnegie classification of R1 (Very High Research Activity), with research expenditures soaring in recent years (from $55M in FY14 to $122M in FY21).
 Areas of research and academic excellence include biomedical sciences, health professions, humanities and sciences, education, forestry, business administration, journalism, law, visual and performing arts, and applied arts, sciences, and computing/engineering technology.
-With exemplary research and professional training and an international and interdisciplinary emphases, UM-Missoula is home to top-notch researchers and educators, as well as about 10,000 students from around the globe, of which over 2,500 are enrolled in graduate and professional programs.
+With exemplary research and professional training and an international and interdisciplinary emphases, UM is home to top-notch researchers and educators, as well as about 10,000 students from around the globe, of which over 2,500 are enrolled in graduate and professional programs.

-UM-Missoula has a solid infrastructure for conducting externally supported research, as demonstrated by the Carnegie Foundation classifying UM as a Research High-Activity institution.
-In FY 2019, the University secured over $92 million of external funding.
-The Office of the Vice President for Research and Creative Scholarship houses the fully supported Office of Sponsored Programs.
-The 20 specialists in this office disseminate funding information, provide assistance with the processing of proposals (including administrative review and sign-off), and assist with the negotiation of external agreements.
+The Office of the Vice President for Research and Creative Scholarship houses the fully supported Office of Sponsored Programs to manage externally funded research.
+The 23 specialists in this office disseminate funding information, provide assistance with the processing of proposals (including administrative review and sign-off), and assist with the negotiation of external agreements.
 Additionally, the office provides the institutional financial management of grants, contracts, and other externally funded agreements beginning immediately after the award.

 The University of Montana provides a combination of centralized and unit-based support for high performance computing, including the following facilities: